 🌍 International Students: For 2022 entry, 352 international students applied for medicine at Brighton and Sussex and 80 of them (22%) have received an interview invitation.

-For 2021 and 2022 entry, as well as pre-Covid, BSMS has been conducting MMI interviews.
+For 2023 and 2024, as well as during the pandemic, BSMS has been conducting MMI interviews.
 Whether the interview was over Zoom or in-person, the format stayed the same:

 Watch the following video created by BSMS to get a gist of what an MMI station at BSMS looks like and your expected performance (this model candidate would have been given the highest marks):